felixp7/basic-interpreter/tinycat-basic/README.md

 Embedding Tinycat BASIC
 -----------------------

-All three editions of the interpreter can be embedded, with some caveats:
+Most editions of the interpreter can be embedded, with some caveats:

 - the Python edition will only have one shared context;
-- only the Java edition has independent per-context random number generators;
+- the D edition doesn't have its own `main` function;
-- the Go edition has a (trivial) `main()` function that must be replaced.
+- the Go edition would require editing, and even then with limitations.

-Both the Go and Java interpreters support I/O redirection, but only the latter does it per-context.
+The D and Java interpreters support per-context RNGs and I/O redirection.

 Extending Tinycat BASIC
 -----------------------

-The Java implementation is fully extensible: by subclassing the interpreter, you can add more statements, built-in functions and even expression kinds!
+The D and Java implementations are fully extensible: by subclassing the interpreter, you can add more statements, built-in functions and even expression syntax!

 The Python implementation can be extended with new statements or functions.

-In the Go implementation, you can only add more built-in functions without changing the source code.
+In the Go implementation, you can only add more built-in functions without changing the source code, even if you convert it to an importable package.

 Supported commands
 ------------------